The constant scalar curvature K\"ahler condition is very general: Main results

 \begin{proof} This is immediate from Proposition \ref{prop:main}, by taking $Y$ to be $\pr(V\oplus W)$ and $\hat W$ to be $\pr(0\oplus W)$.
-The condition that $[v:w]$ is not semistable is precisely the condition that $[v:w]$ degenerates to $\hat W=\pr(0\oplus W)$ under $G$, and this locus is Zariski closed by Proposition \ref{prop:main}. \end{proof}
+The condition that $[v:w]$ is not semistable is precisely the condition that $[v:w]$ degenerates to $\hat W=\pr(0\oplus W)$ under $G$, and the complement of this locus is constructible by Proposition \ref{prop:main}. \end{proof}

 We obtain the same result for stability of pairs, following the notation of Section \ref{sec:pairs}, essentially since this is defined to be semistability of an associated pair.